LocationMind/GeoDataCompare/Readme.md

 # Licenses

-OpenStreetMap data is under the ([Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/)), while Overture Maps Fundation might have different licenses (see [here](https://docs.overturemaps.org/attribution/)), but for buildings and transportation theme, as OSM data is used, it is under the same license.
+OpenStreetMap data is under the ([Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/)), while Overture Maps Foundation might have different licenses (see [here](https://docs.overturemaps.org/attribution/)), but for buildings and transportation theme, as OSM data is used, it is under the same license.
 Place data of OvertureMap is under [Community Data License Agreement – Permissive – Version 2.0](https://cdla.dev/permissive-2-0/).

 The visualisation platform and this project in general is under the [MISSING LICENSE!](.License.md).